nd-nuclear-theory/ndconfig/INSTALL.md

   cluster, it is still useful to look at these "environment" files for examples of the module load commands you may need to use. </em>

+  ## Boost

-  Boost: Make sure Boost is installed and that the environment variable `BOOST_ROOT` points to the root directory for this installation (unless the installation is already in the compiler's default search path, e.g., in /usr/local).
-E.g., under Ubuntu, for a global installation:
+  Make sure Boost is installed and that the environment variable `BOOST_ROOT` points to the root directory for this installation (unless the installation is already in the compiler's default search path, e.g., in /usr/local).

+  For example, under Ubuntu, for a global installation:

   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   % sudo apt install libboost-all-dev